 We created this “venture philanthropy” model to fill an often-fatal gap in support available for the development of ocean technologies, which typically require something beyond traditional grants in order to achieve full potential and availability.
 Ultimately, our philanthropic funding, in combination with our market-based approach, helps address complex ocean issues.

 We are happy to support academic researchers interested in spinning out a company, a start-up working out of a garage, or anyone else working on an innovative idea with the potential for significant impact.
-Currently, we are working mainly with groups that we contact directly.
-However, if you believe you are working on an idea that could fit our model, please email us at firstname.lastname@example.org with a one-paragraph description—not a proposal.
-We review projects on a rolling basis, so there are no deadlines.
-If your work falls within our purview, we will contact you for more details.
+If you are working on an idea that could fit our model, please tell us about it using our proposals portal.
+As a starting point, we just need some basic information and a very short description..
+If your project falls within our purview, we will contact you for more details.
 We review applications on a rolling basis, so there are no deadlines.
 You'll find answers to questions about our funding here.

 We remain as flexible as possible in the types of projects we support so that we will be able to champion the best ideas wherever they are found.
-Current areas of interest include—though are not limited to—ocean sensors, coral reef health, reducing marine plastic pollution, advancing ocean research, and innovative ways to address illegal fishing.
+For details on our four primary focus areas, please visit our issues page.
 We are not currently funding projects related to renewable energy, shipping efficiency, aquaculture, or oil-spill clean up.

 We are also dedicated to building opportunities for those working in ocean technology and conservation to become better connected.
 Our ocean hub page explains more about this side of our work.
 If you are an individual or organization interested in collaborating with us in fostering a new generation of ocean innovation, or if you'd just like to be added to our events mailing list, please send us a note at firstname.lastname@example.org.